ALRW/dayAsADev/courseSections/section10.md

 You can interpret this CSS code as being the following instruction to the browser: *render* any `<body>` *element* on the page using the background colour with the Hex value `#FAF9F9`.
 In the case of `body` there should only ever be one on the page.
 But if you were refering to paragraph elements: `<p>` there could be many spread across the page.

 Refresh your preview.
 Did it work (admittedly comparing two shades of white can be hard)?
 Did you expect it to work?
 It doesn't matter whether you were right or wrong - what matters is how you use that outcome to progress.
-Take a few moments to consider the changes we just made and how they might have effected the outcome.
+Take a few moments to consider the changes we just made and how they might have affected the outcome.

 The answer is that the browser doesn't know anything about `public/css/application.css`.
 Why would it?
 It's our responsiblity to tell the browser about this external stylesheet.
 Fortuantely, that's another fundamental part of the way the web works.
 In fact you've already done it once before!